Before reading on, you might be interested in these related articles

 It conducts a wholesale and retail business of flowers at lucrative price offers.
 The fragrance and beauty of the flowers displayed in this market create a charming aura.
 Many bonsai trees and indoor plants signifying good luck are also sold out here.

 The Goldfish Market is on Tung Choi Street south of Prince Edward Road West, and it is the place for fish lovers to go to for all manner of fish-related products.
-The whole street is full of shops selling all sorts of colorful fishes from fresh water species to deep sea species.
+The whole street is full of shops selling all sorts of colourful fishes from freshwater species to deep-sea species.

 MTR Prince Edward Station

 Yuen Po & Flower Mart: Exit B1 and walk east along Prince Edward Road West.

 GoldFish Street Mart: Exit B2 and walk east along Prince Edward Road West.

 16. Wong Tai Sin Temple

 Wong Tai Sin Temple is one of Hong Kong most famous temple, dedicated to the Great Immortal Wong.